 - Wolcott Mill Metropark, located in Ray Township

-In the spring and summer, aside from a variety of events that happen at each park, visitors enjoy activities like swimming, biking, hiking, canoeing, kayaking, baseball and basketball.
+In the spring and summer, aside from a variety of events and educational interpretive programs that happen at each park, visitors can enjoy activities like swimming, biking, hiking, canoeing, kayaking, baseball and basketball.
 Families also can rent out spaces to have reunions or a picnic – not to mention enjoy some top-notch disc golf and traditional golf.

 Summer day camps are another offering at the Huron-Clinton Metroparks.
 You can find a day camp at a Metropark near you by visiting metroparks.com/camps.

 During the fall, visit to watch the trees change color, enjoy hiking and biking or stop by a nature center to enjoy an interpretive program or nature walk.